theam/workshop-eLLMental/README.md

 **IMPORTANT NOTE: The variable namespace should be unique for each individual.
 In this case, we suggest using your first name and your last name.**

-### Step 2: Understanding the structure of the project.
+### Step 2: Understanding the structure of the project

-This project is a webserver
+The following example is the strcuture of the workshop-java project.

+This project make use of the eLLMental library for making semantic search and use springboot for create services to consume this application.

     .
     ├── resources